Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Analysis of MapDR

 \section{Analysis of MapDR}

 \paragraph{Data\&Label Composition.} MapDR is organized into video clips, with each clip focusing on a single traffic sign.
 The raw data and annotation are provided as JSON files.
-Table~\ref{data} demonstrates the composition of raw data.
-The demo is as shown in Listing~\ref{data_demo}.
+We provide the detailed JSON schema of both files. \cref{data_schema} is the JSON schema of data file (data.json).
+An example is as shown in \cref{data_demo}.
 The 3D spatial location of the traffic sign is provided by $4$ points represented as \textit{traffic\_board\_pose}.
 Vectors and their types are also provided.
 Additionally, camera intrinsics and pose for each frame are provided to facilitate vector visualization.
-Note that all coordinates have been transferred to relative ENU coordinate systems which is consistent within a clip.
-Considering safety and privacy, the reference point is not provided.
-Table~\ref{label} shows the details of annotation.
-The demo is as shown in Listing~\ref{label_demo}.
+Note that all coordinates have been transferred to relative ENU coordinate systems which is consistent within a clip. \cref{label_schema} is the JSON schema of annotation file (label.json).
+An example is as shown in \cref{label_demo}.
 All pre-defined properties of driving rules are illustrated.
 The corresponding centerlines of each rule are annotated by the vector index.
 As mentioned in main submission, spatial location of the symbols and texts which represent the particular rules, referred to as semantic groups, is also provided.
 Researchers can optionally utilize this information.

-\paragraph{Distribution of MapDR.} Figure \ref{distribution} illustrates the diverse metadata distribution in the MapDR dataset.
-Subfigure (a) depicts the distribution of the time period for data collection, primarily from $07:00$ AM to $06:00$ PM, indicating that the dataset was mainly collected during daytime.
-Subfigure (b) displays the majority of clips containing between $30$ and $45$ frames. \paragraph{Auxiliary Evaluation Results.} We conducted separate evaluations on all traffic signs of different lane types in MapDR.
-As shown in Table \ref{eval_res_per_lanetype}, the results indicate that the prediction difficulty varies among different categories of traffic signs.
+\paragraph{Distribution of MapDR.} \cref{distribution} illustrates the diverse metadata distribution in the MapDR dataset.
+Upper depicts the distribution of the time period for data collection, primarily from $07:00$ AM to $18:00$ PM, indicating that the dataset was mainly collected during daytime.
+The lower displays the majority of clips containing between $30$ and $45$ frames.

+\paragraph{Auxiliary Evaluation Results.} We conducted separate evaluations on all traffic signs of different lane types in MapDR.
+As shown in \cref{eval_res_per_lanetype}, the results indicate that the prediction difficulty varies among different categories of traffic signs.

 \paragraph{Potential negative societal impacts.} To minimize negative societal impact, we have applied obfuscation techniques to license plate numbers, facial features, and other personally identifiable information in our dataset.
 Additionally, sensitive geographical locations have been excluded, and coordinates in the ENU coordinate system have been provided without reference points to safeguard privacy.
 However, considering the potential inaccuracies and deviation of data distribution, the model may have misinterpretations and biases during the learning process.
 If such models are used on public roads, it could pose safety issues.
 Therefore, we recommend thorough testing of models before deploying to any autonomous driving system.